elijahdecker/AdventOfCode/ReadMe.md

 ### POST `api/puzzle-helper`

 Creates missing service files.
-This can be run before the event starts to pre-emptively populate the service files for the upcoming advent.
+Useful when a new year has started to preemptively generate the service files for the calendar year before the advent starts.

 The program is idempotent (You can run this multiple times as it will only add files if they are needed.)